 The first of these can be done by merely eyeballing the width and increasing or lower it to see what kind of circuits are connected to it properly.
 It will do a couple of things.
 First, it will increase the area of copper, giving you a bit more room for experimentation with different ohm levels.
 Second, it will reduce the resistance of the copper on the board.
 It will also allow for a bit more testing to determine a proper trace width.

 For grid array packages, this is not an option.
 The option here would be to use a thicker copper layer and place it along with the original circuit board.
 It will increase the area and reduce resistance.
-One thing that should be made aware of about this is that using a thicker copper layer does require that you purchase the proper materials that are needed to create a more adhesive copper layer.
+One thing that should be made aware of is that using a thicker copper layer requires purchasing the proper materials to create a more adhesive copper layer.
 It will cost some money.

 3. Power Loss and Interference

-In power circuits, uncompensated PCBs trace resistance may act as a fuse if a power surge and burn the trace, leaving with permanent damage.
+In power circuits, uncompensated PCB's trace resistance may fuse if a power surges and burns the trace, leaving permanent damage.
 While in high-speed digital boards, PCB trace resistance and parasitic capacitance may create oscillation and cause EM interference to the circuitry.
 Long PCB tracks may also lead to an increase in reissuance.

 4. Design Optimization

 The most effective way to compensate for the PCB trace resistance is to pay for the resistance by increasing the trace area.
 Design tools can be configured to layout traces with sufficient width to avoid such issues.
-And power circuits use additional methods other than a complete PCBs trace like solder brides to reduce the power loss and increase the current capacity.
-In contrast, sensitive circuits have compensation subcircuits to get rid of the impact of PCBs trace resistance.
+And power circuits use additional methods other than a complete PCB trace like solder brides to reduce the power loss and increase the current capacity.
+In contrast, sensitive circuits have compensation subcircuits to eliminate the impact of PCB's trace resistance.
 And High-speed circuits have matched lines to cancel out the potential interference that may occur due to oscillation.

 Ⅳ. PCB Trace Width Calculator – The Ultimate Guide to How to Protect PCBs